 About TL 9000

 TL 9000 is a quality management system designed specifically for the Telecommunications Industry.
-It is based around ISO 9000 and was developed by the Quality Excellence for Suppliers of Telecommunications (QUEST) Leadership Forum in response to product and service failures within the industry.
+It is based around ISO 9001 and was developed by the Quality Excellence for Suppliers of Telecommunications (QUEST now TIA) Leadership Forum in response to product and service failures within the industry.
 Representatives from major stakeholders decided that only by defining specific quality needs and by setting clear goal objectives could the Telecommunications industry promote a culture for continuous improvement.